 Other Products and Services that Can Be Obtained Via AARP

 In addition to the life insurance program, AARP offers a long list of additional benefits to its members.
 One of these includes the ability to obtain lifetime retirement income through an annuity.
-Because people are living longer now than at any other time in history, many people have a concern about outliving their income in retirement.
+Many people have a concern about outliving their income in retirement.
 However, a retirement annuity can allow the ability to obtain an ongoing and guaranteed income stream for life – regardless of how long you may live.

 Other benefits that are offered through AARP include restaurant discounts, grocery coupons, and food delivery service, as well as travel benefits (such as discounts on rental cars, hotels, cruises, flights, and vacation packages); savings on auto insurance coverage; resources for caregiving; college savings solutions; credit cards; investment services; employment resources (that are specifically geared towards those who are age 50 and over); money tools; retirement resources; roadside assistance; home security services; discounts on the purchase of computers and other types of electronics; cell phone services; discounts on shipping via the UPS Store; and a wide array of discounts on other insurance programs, including:

 - Homeowner’s insurance

 - Health and Medicare Supplement insurance